emanh1/coursera_quiz_extractor/README.md

 ## Usage
 Run the notebook file.
 You may need to solve captcha to log in.
 When prompted, enter the course url and wait for it to finish.

+---

+## Browser Extension

+This project also includes a Firefox extension that allows you to export quiz questions and answers directly from Coursera quiz feedback pages.

+### Features
+- Adds an **Export Q&A** button to Coursera quiz feedback pages.
+- Extracts questions, answers, and image URLs from the page.
+- Downloads the extracted data as a CSV file.

+### Installation
+1 .Clone this repository or download the files
+2 .Go to about:debugging#/runtime/this-firefox
+3 .Click "Load Temporary Add-on"
+4 .Open any file of the repository

+### Usage
+- Navigate to a Coursera quiz feedback page (URL pattern: `https://www.coursera.org/learn/*/assignment-submission/*/view-feedback`).
+- Click the **Export Q&A** button that appears at the top right of the page.
+- A download prompt will pop up for the CSV file containing the questions, answers, and image URLs.
+Click download to get the file.

+---